 Privoxy is typically started by specifying the main configuration file to be used on the command line.
-Example Unix startup command:
+If no configuration file is specified on the command line, Privoxy will look for a file named config in the current directory.
+Except on Win32 where it will try config.txt.